 - Discworld characters Peachy in Hogfather ("a huge man with dreadlocks and a beard you could keep goats in") and Dave (of Dave's Pin Exchange) in Going Postal ("a huge bearded man with dreadlocks, a pin through his nose, a beer belly belonging to three other people and the words 'Death or Pins' tattooed on a bicep").
 Race isn't mentioned for either of them, although Dave is played by a black actor in the TV adaptation of Going Postal (Peachy was cut from the adaptation of Hogfather).
 Religion isn't mentioned either, although it's possible the Disc has some Crystal Dragon Selassie equivalent.
 They are both anti-authoritarian: Peachy is a criminal, and Dave seems to see pin-collecting as some sort of counterculture, and is revealed in Thud! to be an occasional Conspiracy Theorist.

 - Barrington in Maid Marian and Her Merry Men.
-Specifially described as a Rasta on several occasions, despite living centuries before Rastafarianism existed.
+Specifically described as a Rasta on several occasions, despite living centuries before Rastafarianism existed.
 He sometimes acts as a sort of narrator for the ongoing events.

 - Dave Lister in Red Dwarf.
 Not a Rastafarian — he's either an atheist or a pantheist.
 Not to mention being a deity in his own right to a lost race evolved from his pet cat.
 He is rather anti-authoritarian, however.

 - Wife Swap featured a white family like this.

 - John the Baptist has dreads, appropriate for a wild mystic who lives off in the desert.

 - Samson, unusually, combines this with Dreadlock Warrior.
 As a Nazirite, he has untrimmed, matted hair as a symbol of devotion to God.
 But he also kicks Philistine butt.
 When he loses the dreads, he can't fight.